The Best Radon Detector to Make Your Home Safer

 Long-term exposure to excessive levels of Radon could result in serious health concerns, such as lung cancer, which is the most common.
 According to the World Health Organization (WHO), Radon can cause between 3 and 14 percent of all lung cancers, depending on the average radon level and smoking rate within each country.

-The people who smoke and are exposed to the highest levels of Radon have an increased risk because the cumulative effects of smoking cigarettes and radon exposure significantly raise the risk of being diagnosed with lung cancer.
+People who smoke and are exposed to the highest levels of Radon have an increased risk because the cumulative effects of smoking cigarettes and radon exposure significantly raise the risk of being diagnosed with lung cancer.

 What are the reasons for testing your Home for Radon?